 Snowplows had been buzzing back and forth while we worked, allaying our fears of being stranded.
 The electricity had been restored, and everything seemed cheerful in spite of my harrowing night.

-I agreed, and so we piled into my car and drove down the street to a small diner where we talked and joked and laughed one last time together.
-It was unbelieveably pleasant, getting out of my parents’ house for once.
-It had only been three days, but already I had grown weary of the empty hallways and dusty chambers and that locked bedroom on the second floor.
-It would be that much more desolate once my friends were gone; I would be alone, utterly alone in that expansive house so full of shadows and so terribly familiar.
-I began to wonder why I had agreed to take the house.
+I agreed, and we piled into my car and drove down the street to a small diner where we talked and joked and laughed one last time together.
+It was unbelievably pleasant, getting out of my parents’ house for once.
+It had only been three days, but already I’d grown weary of the empty hallways and dusty chambers and that locked bedroom on the second floor.
+It would be that much more desolate once my friends were gone.
+I’d be alone, utterly alone in that expansive house so full of shadows and so terribly familiar.
+I began to wonder why I’d agreed to take the house.
 Why, after all my siblings had stated their lack of interest in the place, had I foolishly decided to move in?
 I was cutting myself off from my friends, trading their cheerful conversation for a constant reminder of my parents’ pitiful end.

 “It was my mother.
 You know how bad both their Alzheimer’s was, but it was Mother who started it.
 She didn’t recognize my father, got startled, and knocked his head against the mirror.
 The strain was too much for them both, and they died like that, tearing at each other, each convinced in their own mind that they were fighting off an intruder.
 They never liked strangers coming into their house.”